Charter Choir - Who's Who?

-The Charter Choir is led by Dr Daniel Trocmé-Latter, assisted by two organ scholars.
+The Charter Choir is led by Dr Daniel Trocmé-Latter, assisted by up to two organ scholars.

-He also teaches a variety of undergraduate modules in the Cambridge Music Tripos, including practical musicianship (aural and keyboard skills), analysis, tonal skills, and music history courses.
-As Director of Studies in Music he looks after the first- and second-year Music (and Education with Music) students at Homerton, as well as the Music students at Magdalene College.
+He is also a College Teaching Officer in Music at Homerton, teaching a variety of undergraduate modules in the Cambridge Music Tripos, including practical musicianship (aural and keyboard skills), analysis, tonal skills, and music history courses.
+As Director of Studies in Music he looks after the first- and second-year Music students at Homerton, as well as the Music students at Magdalene College.
 He is also Co-ordinator of the Cambridge Intercollegiate Choral Awards Scheme.

 As a recitalist, Chris has performed most notably in Ipswich and London.
 He has also performed recitals at Wakefield Cathedral and at the Cathedral of St John the Baptist in Norwich.
 Chris also plays the piano and the violin.
 Before coming to Cambridge, Chris was principal second violin of the Young Sinfonia, based at The Sage, Gateshead, having played among the first violins in previous seasons.
 When not playing music, Chris enjoys playing golf.